 and awards for which they may be eligible.
 LCCC’s priority filing dates are June 1 for fall semester and October 1 for spring semester.
 Applying prior to June 1 and October 1 of each year will enable students to avoid the lines and late rush.
 Students may also be required to have completed admission applications including all high school and college transcripts on file prior to the release of federal refunds.
 It is recommended that students check their MyCampus account for outstanding items.
 Completion of all items will avoid untimely delays and ensures maximum award eligibility.
 Early application will allow for the completion of routine processing and possible corrections within the federal and state timelines and will allow the student reasonable time for personal financial planning.

 Eligibility and Application for Financial Aid

-To be considered for federal financial aid programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Direct Loans, students must complete the Free Application for Federal Student Aid.
+To be considered for federal financial aid programs including the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study and Federal Direct Loans, students must complete the Free Application for Federal Student Aid.
 This form is often called the FAFSA (pronounced Faf-Sa).
 The information needed to estimate the family’s ability to contribute toward the student’s educational costs is collected on the FAFSA.
 The FAFSA is the only form that may be used to calculate the Expected Family Contribution (EFC) for consideration of the following financial aid programs: